Kansas City Nursing Home Abuse & Neglect Lawyer

 With age often comes increased health risks and concerns.
 While families try to support their aging relatives, eventually, there can come a time when the family has no choice but to place the elderly in nursing homes that are better equipped to offer medical support and services.

 Family members trust that their loved ones will be well cared for.
 While a great number of those elderly patients are safe, some are not.
-Each year more than two million cases of nursing home or elder abuse are reported.
+Each year more than two million cases of nursing home abuse are reported.

 Types of Nursing Home Abuse

 According to the Center for Disease Control and Prevention (CDC), elder abuse is an intentional act that causes or creates risk of harm to someone who is age 60 or older.
 The CDC recognizes five different types of elder abuse.